 Some types of coleus flowers appear quickly; other varieties of plants grow the whole long growing season of a Florida summer without so much as a bud.

-Naturally, the more kinds are blooming at once, the more possibilities for crosses to produce plants of different appearance.
+Naturally, the more kinds that bloom at once, the more possibilities there are for crosses to produce plants of different appearances.

 Related Reading: Coleus Care Questions & Answers